-The Holmes HT38RB-U is slimmer and shorter than most tower fans in our lineup, but it can still cool a small or midsize room efficiently.
-At roughly $40 it is by far the least expensive fan, and while it’s not the most powerful fan we tested, it has a nice feature package.
+The Holmes HT38RB-U is slimmer and shorter than many of the best tower fans in our lineup, but it can still cool a small or midsize room efficiently.
+It is by far the least expensive fan we reviewed, and while it’s not the most powerful fan we tested, it has a nice feature package.
 The Holmes stands just over 3 feet tall, which is plenty of height to blow air over most furniture and beds.
 This affordable fan also has the second longest warranty of any device in our lineup at three years.

 In our tests this unit performed well from up to about 10 feet away.
 The coverage from 10 to 15 feet was decent, but slightly below average and then dropped off quite a bit after that.
 This fan will effectively cool a small to midsize room or office.
 It looks good and fits discreetly in the corner.
 It is a little more compact than other fans we tested, which is another feature conducive to a smaller space.